paf31/blog-source/posts/2013-10-02-Visitor-Pattern.markdown

 ## Extending the Visitor Pattern

-The idea behind the visitor pattern can be combined with other features of languages like Java and C# to create new patterns and enable new forms of abstraction.
+The idea behind the visitor pattern can be combined with other features of languages like C# to create new patterns and enable new forms of abstraction.
 Here are some ideas:

-- Use generic functions to emulate *existential types*.
+1. Use generic functions to emulate *existential types*.
-- Use generic type parameters to emulate *generalized algebraic data types*.
+1. Use generic type parameters to emulate *generalized algebraic data types*.

 I will leave these as extended exercises for the interested reader, but details can be found in some of my previous posts.